pmbstyle/Alice/README.md

   - **Thoughts:** Past conversation fragments embedded in a local Hnswlib vector database for quick context inspiration.
   - **Memories:** Long-term structured facts stored in a local database, retrievable on demand via memory tools.

 - 🎞️ **Animated assistant appearance**

   Several video states (standby, thinking, speaking) are used to make interactions lively.

+- 🪪 **Advanced system prompt**

+  Alice comes with a high-quality system prompt that allows a seamless user experience and tool usage.
+The system prompt can be updated in settings.

 - ⚙️ **Function calling**